-gl:drawElementsIndirect/3 multiple geometric primitives with specifies indexed very few subroutine calls. gl:drawElementsIndirect/3 behaves similarly to gl:drawElementsInstancedBaseVertexBaseInstance/7, execpt that the parameters gl:drawElementsInstancedBaseVertexBaseInstance/7 are stored in memory at the address given by Indirect.
+gl:drawElementsIndirect/3 specifies multiple indexed geometric primitives with gl:drawElementsIndirect/3 subroutine calls. behaves similarly to gl:drawElementsInstancedBaseVertexBaseInstance/7, execpt that the parameters gl:drawElementsInstancedBaseVertexBaseInstance/7 are stored in memory at the address given by Indirect.

 gl:drawElementsInstanced/5 behaves identically to gl:drawElements/4 except that Instancecount instances of the set of elements are executed and the value of the internal counter InstanceID advances for each iteration.
-InstanceID is an internal 32-bit integer counter that may be read by a vertex shader as ?ql InstanceID.
+InstanceID is an internal 32-bit integer counter that may be read by a vertex shader as ?gl\InstanceID.

 gl:drawElementsInstancedBaseInstance/6 behaves identically to gl:drawElements/4 except that Instancecount instances of the set of elements are executed and the value of the internal counter InstanceID advances for each iteration.
-InstanceID is an internal 32-bit integer counter that may be read by a vertex shader as ?gl_InstanceID.
+InstanceID is an internal 32-bit integer counter that may be read by a vertex shader as ?gl\InstanceID.